-The Best Christmas Movies On Netflix Right Now - December 2020
+The Best Christmas Movies On Netflix Right Now

-When it comes to Netflix, there’s no doubt that everyone knows it has its fair share of movies to watch.
-But sometimes when you want to embrace your inner Christmas geek and make some hot cocoa and sit down, you just need to watch a Christmas movie.
-We’ve all been there.
-And honestly, after the year that 2020 has been, I think all of us deserve the chance to sit down and take a load off.
+When it comes to Netflix, there’s no doubt that it has its fair share of movies to watch.
+But sometimes, all you want is to sit down and watch some fun Christmas movies, and Netflix has plenty of those as well.
+Netflix has released countless Christmas movies, including some new ones in 2021, so it’s time to see which ones are the best to watch right now.

 But when you don’t know what movie to pick – considering Netflix has thousands of movies to choose from – this is where this list comes in handy.
-It’s time to see what the best Christmas movies are on the popular streaming site, from Netflix originals to feature films, because there are at least twelve that are worth the watch – and a partridge in a pear tree.
+It’s time to see what the best Christmas movies are on the popular streaming site, from Netflix originals to feature films, because there are quite a few that are worth the watch – and a partridge in a pear tree.

-The Princess Switch (series)
+The Princess Switch (The Trilogy)

 Alright, admittedly when I first saw the trailer for the first film in this series, I thought it looked so silly.
-I thought that this was just going to be another one of those stories where it’s just a princess and the pauper switch places for a day and it’s all fine and dandy.
+I thought that this was just going to be another one of those stories where a princess and the pauper switch places for a day and it’s all fine and dandy.
 And to an extent, it is, completely, but I’ll admit that Vanessa Hudgens’ charisma captures you and the Christmas aspect does make it feel a million times better than you’d expect it to be.
 I don’t know, maybe I just like baking a lot.
+With two sequels now on Netflix, the ultimate Christmas trilogy is now complete - until there’s probably a Princess Switch 4.

-The Christmas Chronicles (And the Sequel)
+The Christmas Chronicles (And The Sequel)

 Kurt Russell is the Santa you never thought you would think would be great, but he is.
 I was captured by his performance as the famous Mr. Claus throughout each movie, and the sweet addition of his partner, Goldie Hawn as his partner in the movie, Mrs. Claus, made the on-screen chemistry the cutest I have ever seen.
 Not only is the story adorable for a Christmas movie, it really provides a refreshing look at a modern Christmas tale.